Day-Cohort-77/server-side-dotnet-curriculum/book-1-csharp-sql/chapters/jewelry-create-order.md

 To make our API more robust, we'll implement request validation:

-1. Define a clear request structure that clients must follow
-2. Validate that all required fields are present
+1. Validate that all required fields are present
-3. Check that data types are correct
+2. Check that data types are correct
-4. Validate business rules (e.g., quantities must be positive)
+3. Validate business rules (e.g., quantities must be positive)

 This validation happens before any database operations, preventing invalid requests from affecting the database.
+If any of these validations fail, send a request with a **400** status code and a descriptive message.

 ## Conclusion

 In this chapter, you've learned how to implement the endpoint for creating a new order in the Jewelry Junction API.
 You've used transactions to ensure data consistency, validated the order data before processing, updated related data, and handled errors and edge cases.
 You've also learned how to structure the response to provide useful information to clients.

-In the next chapter, we'll implement the endpoint for deleting an order, which will involve similar concepts like transactions and validation.
+In the next chapter, we'll implement the endpoint for deleting an order.

-## Practice Exercise

-Enhance your Create Order endpoint by:
-1. Adding validation for the quantity (must be positive)
-2. Adding support for shipping information (address, shipping method, etc.)
-3. Adding support for payment information (payment method, transaction ID, etc.)
-4. Implementing a feature to calculate shipping costs based on order total
-5. Adding the ability to create an order with products of specific styles only